 The other consequence of the Confederate pounding (though unintentional) was that all the overshot rounds landed on the rear areas behind Cemetery Hill and the Taneytown Road, where a lot of reserve formations, cooks, dressing stations, war correspondents, and sutlers were relaxing.
 The infantry on the front line, when they heard the telltale scream of one of the Confederate rifle bolts fly over, called them "Quartermaster Hunters" since it was all the rear area support personnel who were getting the worst of it.
 But a brigade of VI Corps infantry (Eustis' brigade), marching down the Taneytown Road from Culp's Hill to rejoin its parent division behind Round Top , found itself caught in the open by the bounding roundshot and dud shells (which could still kill like a cannon ball if they hit anyone), and quickened its pace to a run.

 One of these collateral targets was the Leicester house, where Meade had set up his headquarters.
-So many shots came crashing through the light frame farmhouse, and had killed so many of the horses lucklessly tethered in the front yard, that Meade and his staff were forced to move their operations a few hundred yards south to barn on the Taneytown Road.
+So many shots came crashing through the light frame farmhouse, and had killed so many of the horses lucklessly tethered in the front yard, that Meade and his staff were forced to move their operations a few hundred yards south to a barn on the Taneytown Road.
 At the beginning of the bombardment, when Meade and his staff were enjoying lunch in the yard in front of this new positio, one of the orderlies was cut in two by a roundshot, spoiling everyone's appetite.
-But this headquarters, too, was taking a lot of overshot shells and cannon balls.
+This new headquarters, too, was taking a lot of overshot shells and cannon balls.
 So Meade's staff was forced to move once again further northwest, to Power's Hill.
 The result of this was that nobody could find Meade's headquarters.
 (The lucky orderly he had left at Leicester house as a human forwarding address took it upon himself to leave, as well.
 He had just seen what happened to his fellow enlisted man.)